OverlyDev/satisfactory/README.md

 - `ghcr.io/overlydev/satisfactory`

+The image should rebuild every day at midnight to keep things fresh.

 ## Usage

 To use this container, follow the `run` target in the `Makefile` and adapt to your environment.